ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 # bound to port `9090`.
 service hello on new http:Listener(9090) {

-    # A resource respresenting an invokable API method
+    # A resource representing an invokable API method
     # accessible at `/hello/sayHello`.
     #
     # + caller - the client invoking this resource